Taradale, Calgary

 Taradale is a residential neighbourhood in the northeast quadrant of Calgary, Alberta, Canada.
 It is located at the eastern edge of the city, and it is bounded to the north by Taradale Drive, to the east by 68 Street E, to the south by 64 Avenue N and to the west by Falconridge Boulevard.

 The land was annexed to the City of Calgary in 1961, and Taradale was established in 1984.
 It is represented in the Calgary City Council by the Ward 3 councillor.
+Taradale is reportedly named after one of the community's developers children: Martin and Tara.